Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/Shiva.md

 Very important Hindu male deity

-When the evil can't be stopped, destroys the universe by dancing

-Takes the avatar of Nataraj (Lord of the Dance)
+When the evil can't be stopped, he takes the avatar of Nataraj (Lord of the Dance) and destroys the universe by dancing